DR. DANIEL KLUG

 I’m the co-developer of TRAVIS GO, an app for simple and collaborative annotation of video and audio material.

-For more details, see my CV.
+For more information on research, publications and talks, see my CV.